 Japanese Admiral Isoroku Yamamoto

-If you’re a history buff, put a visit to The Pearl Harbor National Memorial on your bucket list.
+If you’re a history buff, plan a visit to The Pearl Harbor National Memorial.

 Trevor writes about history, culture, and philosophy.